evanrosa/portfolio-v2/_posts/bronze-silver-gold-data-layers-architecture.md

 - Overloading the Gold layer with logic
 - Skipping data quality in Silver
-- Treating Bronze as “just logs” instead of a critical audit layer
+- Treating Bronze as "just logs" instead of a critical audit layer

 ## Final Thoughts: Architecture First, Dashboards Later

-Scaling analytics isn’t about flashy dashboards.
-It’s about strong foundations.
+Scaling analytics isn't about flashy dashboards.
+It's about strong foundations.

 The **Bronze Silver and Gold data layers** pattern is a proven way to build scalable, reliable, and enterprise-ready data systems.
 When you separate concerns, enforce governance, and support traceability—you empower your teams to deliver **insight at scale**.